msantelli/m_peirce/README.md

 The generator creates a valid deductive argument like Modus Ponens and pairs it with an invalid form, in the case of MP, it pairs it with Affirming the Consequent Fallacy.
 Through these templates the generator grabs simple declarative sentences and forms Reasoning Minimal Pairs of eleven argument types (more coming soon) and renders natural language variants that involve different orderings of premises and conclusions like you would find in natural language argumentation of these forms.

 **DISCLAIMER: This dataset generator prototype was made through extensive use of Claude Sonnet 3.7, 4, Claude Opus 4 and Claude Code (Sonnet).
-It is a work in progress.**
+It is a work in progress.
+These tools were used to flesh out the basic idea of generating arguments from inference frames and a sentence list and they worked wonders to test intuitions and check our work as we discussed the theoretical merits of our ideas.

+We leave some preliminary comments on Claude's work as a side note regarding not only testing LLMs, but developing with them.
+Claude made some interesting choices that we comment in this readme.
+If you are interested you can check the relevant code for insights.**

 //// This is how Claude describes the project (its intended use wasn't detailed to the different models used in the aid of producing different versions, so it can be interesting to read how the model described what it did), the readme was also drafted by Claude Code.